BonfaceKilz/BonfaceKilz/content/post/2023-08-30-things-to-look-for-in-work.md

 First, work on things that will put food on your table.
 The belly must be filled before you make your move.

-Next, work on things that carry with it a promise of anticipation.
-A work on things you can look forward to; a beacon on the horizon, a spark of yearning/longing.
+Next, work on things that carry with it a promise of anticipation.  work on things you can look forward to; a beacon on the horizon, a spark of yearning/longing.

 Thirdly, seek work you can actively contribute to in an impactful way.